-Concurrent mediastinal radiotherapy and doxorubicin may be associated with enhanced myocardial toxicity of doxorubicin (see Section 4.4 Special warnings and precautions for use).
+Concurrent mediastinal radiotherapy and doxorubicin may be associated with enhanced myocardial toxicity of doxorubicin (see PRECAUTIONS, Warnings).

 Paclitaxel

 Paclitaxel can cause increased plasma-concentration of doxorubicin and/or its metabolites when given prior to doxorubicin.
 Certain data indicate that this effect is minor when anthracycline is administered prior to paclitaxel.